top of page

 What if I need a ride to camp?
 Can you help me find one?

-If you need a ride, or want to offer one, please check out our rideshare webpage:
+If you need a ride, or want to offer one, please check out our rideshare webpage for Summer Camp 2025:

 I have special dietary needs and food allergies.
 Will you be able to accomodate them?